cylewitruk/stacks-regtest-env/README.tpl.md

 ```
 ${USAGE_START}
 ```

-### Data Synchronization
-_We'll use the **environment id** of `2024010110101` and Docker container id `99e74a576e79` for examples in this section._

-The logs for running services are mounted to the local `logs` directory associated to the Docker `container id` as a Docker volume in the respective environment's path.
-For example, a logs directory may be `./environments/2024010110101/99e74a576e79/logs`.

-The `monitor.sh` script is responsible for synchronizing data between the host and running services, when an environment is active.

-#### Synchronized Data
-- Logs

-TODO

 ### Cleaning Up
 Data will never be automatically removed from environments.
 However, the `clean` command is available which will remove all stale environment data.
 Note that if there is currently an running environment, it will **not** be cleaned up.